 13.12.2017, Hermes, a framework for cryptographically assured access control and data security

 A whitepaper on distributed access control and data sharing metholodogy, Hermes.

 11.02.2016, Secure Comparator: a ZKP-Based Authentication System, rev 1.2

 A whitepaper that outlines the first stage of our efforts at securing request authentication in zero-trust environments.
 This is revision 1.2, which includes fixes against the possible security drawbacks flagged up by the security community.
 Secure Comparator is actively used in Themis

 Talks and workshops

 Members of the Cossack Labs team often participate in international security and development conferences as speakers, organise and co-organise local events, conduct public workshops, and support communities to share our knowledge.
-You can read more in our blog and below you can find a collection of video recaps and speaker slides from such events.
+You can read more in our blog or twitter and below you can find a collection of video recaps and speaker slides from such events.

-September 2018.
+September-December 2018.
 Marrying usability and security in large-scale infrastructures

 September 2018.
 Protecting sensitive data in modern multi-component systems